Gamote/lottie-react/README.md

 ## Description

+TODO:
-TODO: about Lottie and this library.
+- about Lottie and this library.
+- look into `dotLottie`

 ## Installation